wbcbz7/sndlib-watcom/README.md

   SB 1.x are supported via single-cycle mode, which requires restarting playback every IRQ call, with the audible click between buffers.

   NOTE: SB cards prior to SB16 use very coarse 1 MHz timing reference (originated from i8051 internal timer), divided by "time constant", so sample rates above ~32 kHz mono/16 kHz stereo will sound a bit out of tune (i.e, 22050 Hz is rounded to 22222 Hz, and 44100 Hz would play at 43478 Hz).
-Currently there is no way to obtain actual sample rate, although I might add it in the future :)
+Check `convinfo->sampleRate` field after `open()` call to retrieve actual sample rate.

   `detect()` first reads settings from BLASTER variable, then: